JohnDCode/JohnDCode.github.io/_posts/2025-07-27-Options-Pricer.md

 ![Manual Output 1](/manualOutput1.png){: width="1356" height="1009" }
 _Powershell Window of Example 2_

-As we can see, the difference in expiration date has increased the price of the option to $36.64.

 <br />

 ### Conclusion

 Altogether, I am satisfied with this project.
-However, I did not fulfill my original goal of including support for the Black-Scholes model.
-As such, in the future I plan to add the following features:

-- Black-Scholes Model
-- Automatic and Manual European Options
-- Calculation of "The Greeks"

-Despite failure on the European support front, I still learned quite a bit.
+The latest versions provide several new features, but I plan to continue adding to this project.
+Some features to come include:

+- Automating pricing of European options using realtime data
+- Accounting for dividend payments in the pricing calculations

-Once again, you can try it for yourself using the compiled binaries on the [project Github](https://github.com/JohnDCode/JDA-CLI-Options-Pricer-Publish).
+Once again, you can compile and/or try it for yourself, with all code being listed on my [Github](https://github.com/JohnDCode).